daandouwe/perceptron-dependency-parser/README.md

 Averaging the weights makes quite a difference on the dev-set: from 78.48 to 81.98.

 ## Interpretation
-Fun fact one: The trained weights of the features are extremely interpretable.
+Fun fact one: the trained weights of the features are extremely interpretable.
 These are the largest ones:
 ```
 head dep pos pos=VBN MD (-2) 32.0216
 head dep pos pos=NNS NN (-1) 28.4403